EKbanaML/ekbanaml.github.io/linear-algebra/Linear-Algebra-Introduction.md

 Before we move to the concepts of vector, let us start from the beautiful concept as of scalar.
 It is anything that is presented in terms of numbers.
 Mostly representing something physical as your weight, age or even the number of blood cells in your body.
 However if we go into the more theoretical definition of the scalar, it is a physical quantity that can be described by a single element of a number field such as real numbers often accompanied by the unit of measurements.
 A scalar has a magnitude, like if I asked you about your age, and you happened to reply, 22.
 It is scalar, it describes the length of time you’ve lived. `[1] `

 Let us now, take a step further and add some more characteristics to the scalar, Let us assume that you’re a salesperson in the bakery shop beside the road where I usually eat in the evening.
 If I asked you about the price of a carrot cake, you would say Rs.
-40, here 40 is scalar, now you've added another attribute to the carrot cake and said that for the 50g carrot cake, it would cost Rs 50, but for 25g carrot cake it would cost Rs 25.
+50, here 50 is a scalar, now you added few other attributes to the carrot cake and said that for the 50g carrot cake having a blue color packaging, it would cost Rs 50, but for 25g carrot cake with green color packaging it would cost about Rs 25.
 Then amazingly you just gave an answer in terms of a vector.
-Here the price is relative to the weight of carrot cake, and forms two vectors `(50g, Rs 40), (25g, Rs 25)` .
+Here the price is relative of the weight and the package color of the carrot cake, and forms two vectors `(50g, blue)`, `(25g, green)`.
 Now this has both magnitude and direction.
-Weird words they are, which we will discuss later.
-Let us say, we added another further characteristics in the carrot cake, say packaging, blue and green.
-We can keep on adding more attributes as much as we want, Our Vectors `V1` would be (`50g, Rs 40, Blue)`and `V2` would be (`25g`, `Rs 25`, `Green` And`V3 = (50g, Rs 55, Green) `
+Weird word they are, which we will discuss later.
+As we added further characteristics in the carrot cake- packaging, blue and green.
+We can keep on adding more attributes as much as we want, Our Vectors `V1` would be `(50g, Blue)` and `V2` would be `(25g, Green)` And `V3 = (50g, Green)`

 We could later change their unit measurement to make it scalar in regards to the third attributes packaging.